Page Content

 Didactic training

 Teaching is widely regarded as a strength within our residency program.
 Tuesdays are our dedicated conference day with five hours of high-yield educational experiences.
-You are excused from clinical duties during conference hours, with the exception of certain off-service block rotations.
-Conference days are engaging, drawing on a variety of educational and learning styles.
+You are excused from clinical duties during conference hours, except for certain off-service block rotations.
+The educational curriculum emphasizes engagement, drawing on a variety of educational and learning styles.

-Conference days emphasize core content and deliver knowledge utilizing multiple models, including experiential learning, in situ simulation, case-based learning, flipped classroom, and lectures.
-Additional specific topics are emphasized, including orthopedic trauma, diagnostic imaging interpretation, ECG interpretation, administration and research topics, wellness, ethics, mock written and oral board examinations, and collaborative trauma care.
+Conference days emphasize core content and deliver knowledge utilizing multiple models, including experiential learning, spaced repetition learning, in situ simulation, case-based learning, flipped classroom, and lectures delivered by consulting services and core EM faculty.
+Joint conferences with pediatrics, trauma, and internal medicine allow for collaboration and the sharing of cutting-edge knowledge.
 One hour of lecture is dedicated to departmental Grand Rounds, which are given by experts in a variety of fields within Mayo Clinic as well as guest lecturers from throughout the world.

-A very robust longitudinal curriculum exists for emergency medicine administration, electrocardiography, toxicology, quality improvement, health policy, and teaching residents to become educators.
+A very robust longitudinal curriculum exists for emergency medicine administration, ultrasound guided procedures, orthopedics, electrocardiography, toxicology, quality improvement, health policy, and teaching residents to become educators.

 Special clinical education days

-Emergency medicine residents work in the anatomic pathology and cadaver labIn addition to our innovative didactic curriculum and dedicated simulation days, we host a variety of high yield educational days that our residents enjoy.
-The residency annually engages with our world-class anatomic pathology and cadaver lab for advanced training of high acuity and low occurrence procedures.
-This includes cricothyroidotomy, lateral canthotomy, pericardiocentesis, and thoracotomy.
-You will also have the chance to practice and perfect your chest tube placement, and master a myriad of other critical procedures!
+Emergency medicine residents work in the anatomic pathology and cadaver labIn addition to our innovative didactic curriculum and dedicated simulation days, we host a variety of high-yield, hands-on educational days.
+The residency engages with our world-class anatomic pathology and cadaver lab for advanced training of high acuity and low frequency procedures.
+These include cricothyroidotomy, lateral canthotomy, chest tube and pigtail insertion, pericardiocentesis, and thoracotomy.

-In addition to the above, providing our interns early emergency airway experience is a priority.
+In addition to the above, providing our interns early emergency airway management experience is a priority.
 Interns undergo a rigorous two-day airway bootcamp at the simulation center.
-This covers everything from mask ventilation and extraglottic devices to direct and indirect laryngoscopy techniques.
-Subsequently, all residents participate in the world famous Levitan Airway course.
-Dr. Levitan comes annually to Mayo Clinic to provide instruction on the most advanced airway techniques, including fiberoptic intubations and cricothyroidotomy.
+This covers everything from bag mask ventilation and extraglottic devices to direct and indirect laryngoscopy techniques.
+Subsequently, all residents participate in the Levitan Airway course that provides instruction on the most advanced airway techniques, including fiberoptic intubations and cricothyroidotomy.
 Residents often have the benefit of attending the course annually during their training.
 After developing skills on mannequins, the Levitan course moves to the cadaver lab for further experiential training to get you ready for the most difficult airways.

 Emergency medicine residents take the Levitan Airway course

 Another highlight of our didactic curriculum is the Beyond ACLS course.
-This course, taught by EM faculty and third year residents places interns and second year residents in the team lead role of complex resuscitations in our simulation center to get you ready to take care of anyone, anywhere, anytime.
+This course, taught by EM faculty and senior residents places junior residents in the team lead role of complex resuscitations in our simulation center to get you ready to take care of anyone, anywhere, anytime.

 Longitudinal training